Scroll Top

 • Destroy Bad StructuresDestroyer

-A Destroyer is an expert at legally, yet strategically destroying harmful structures such as poorly functioning government systems and corporations with harmful products.
+A Destroyer is an expert at strategically, yet legally destroying harmful structures such as poorly functioning government systems and corporations with harmful products.
 Some of the corporations redistributing value, depending on the resources they suck in and their impact on society, may be downscaled by pressure, rather than fully destroyed.

 The Destroyer is not politically left of right wing, does not sympathize with corporations or governments.
 They simply want fair and effective structures, regardless of their kind.
 They take it as their personal responsibility to apply strong pressure to any flawed structure, putting it to the test – adapt or crumble.